95+ Rare colors to intrigue and inspire

 Rare red colors

-Rare shades of red include:
+Rare shades of red

 1. amaranth – reddish-rose or reddish-purple color, named after the flower of the amaranth plant